 √ Ask for assistance

 If you still have questions and need some guidance, you can turn to your local senior center or adult services agency for help.
 Senior centers in California may redirect you to your local HICAP, so it may be faster to call your local SHIP program office directly and set up a counseling session with a Medicare expert.
 There are tools in every county that provide support and advocacy.
-Visit Medicare.gov online for a quick list of resources.
+Visit Medicare.gov online for a quick list of resources on Medicare.

 Says Appleby, “If you’re Web-savvy, sometimes an Internet search can be very helpful to fill in the blanks.”